Reikaa/vertex/README.md

 If you want to train your network model you need to take the images of the same aspect ratio.

 I wrote the next script for doing this thing.
-The script supports converting only to **JPG** yet.
+Currently the script supports conversion only to **JPG**.

 ### Requirements
 1. Installed **Python 3** environment;